TP-Link Deco E3 Review: The Easiest Way To Improve Wi-Fi At Home

 A laptop from the future: review of the ASUS ZenBook Duo Pro with two touch screens

-When setting up, it is possible to sign whichthe device from the kit where it is installed and then in the application see, for example, that someone pulled the “signal amplifier in the bedroom” from the wall outlet.
-In general, everything is simple and human.
+When setting up, it is possible to sign whichthe device included in the kit where it is installed and then in the application you can see, for example, that someone unplugged the “signal amplifier in the bedroom” from the socket.
+In general, everything is simple and humane.

 What can?

-Weifai cover area up to 220 squaremeters.
-It is clear that the actual values depend on the shape of the room, the configuration and the material of the walls.
-But the fact that using the kit you can get rid of areas with a weak signal level is absolutely accurate.
-Let’s clarify again for clarity.
+Cover an area of up to 220 square meters with Wi-Fimeters.
+It is clear that the actual values depend on the shape of the room, the configuration and material of the walls.
+But the fact that with the help of the kit you can get rid of areas with weak signal levels is absolutely certain.
+Let me clarify again for clarity.
 The router in this kit is the main device.
-It distributes the Internet, and the amplifier picks it up and sends it to where the signal from the router itself does not reach.
-Moreover, the network is one, with one name and password.
-Switching (roaming) between devices is invisible to you, it all looks like one big network.
-By the way, it is also dual-band, it does not need to think about the frequency, and 2.4 and 5 GHz are supported and automatically selected depending on the device.
-I have no complaints about the speed of the connection.
+It distributes the Internet, and the amplifier picks it up and transmits it to places where the signal from the router itself cannot reach.
+In this case, there is only one network, with one name and password.
+Switching (roaming) between devices happens unnoticed by you, it all looks like one big network.
+By the way, it is also dual-band, there is no need to think about the frequency, and 2.4 and 5 GHz are supported and automatically selected depending on the device.
+I had no complaints about the speed of the connection.

 </ img>